How Does Google Assess Domain Authority, and What Factors Contribute to Its Perception?

 Conclusion

 While Google doesn't explicitly use a "domain authority" metric, understanding the factors that influence a site's perceived authority can guide optimization efforts.
 By focusing on quality backlinks, content, user experience, and security, webmasters can enhance their site's search engine visibility.
+Want to improve your internal link structure?
+Try Linkbot's free internal link grader to analyze and fix your site's link architecture.

 References